Summer Again: Commercial performance

 The song debuted at number two on the Oricon Daily Digital Single Chart with 1,983 copies sold.

-With three day's worth of sales due to its being released in the middle of the charting week, it entered the Oricon Weekly Digital Singles Chart at number 18, having sold 2,954 downloads.
+With three days' worth of sales due to its being released in the middle of the charting week, it entered the Oricon Weekly Digital Singles Chart at number 18 with 2,954 downloads.

 Additionally, "Summer Again" debuted at number 20 on the Billboard Japan Top Download Songs chart.